TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/Source1/VolumeMacroPad297-Readme.txt

 ----------------------------------------------------------------------------------------------------------------

 New changes:
-1. Fixess for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
-Read line 886 in manual.h for 3 methods to execute em-dash.
-   As a result Macro strings starting with 0xF0, 0xF1, and 0xFF are treated differently (Function keys, KeyPad keys, and Modifier-byte respectively)
+1. Fixes for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
+As a result Macro strings starting with 0xF0, 0xF1, and 0xFF are treated differently (for Function keys, KeyPad keys, and Modifier-byte respectively).
 2. New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available
    HID simultaneous keycode slots.
 3. Added [KPd] key on MacroEditor for adding the 17 KeyPad keys.
 Read wiki for examples.
+Read line 886 in manual.h for 3 methods to execute em-dash.

 Previous changes: